 - a) elaborates and manages the operational curriculum.
-Selects the subject leaders and lecturers of the specialisation courses, assists and controls their work. - b) makes proposals with regard to supervisors and announcers of doctoral topics. - c) interacts with PhD students and supervisors belonging to the specialisation, facilitates joint academic work. - d) actively participates in compiling submissions for meetings required in the process of the doctoral programme (comprehensive examination, discussion of the thesis proposal, defence of the dissertation), and in approving them. - e) organises research forums for the PhD students belonging to the specialisation, in cooperation with the relevant institute; - f) gives an opinion on the applications and requests of PhD students belonging to the given specialisation.
+Selects the subject leaders and lecturers of the specialisation courses, assists and controls their work. - b) makes proposals with regard to supervisors and announcers of doctoral topics. - c) interacts with PhD students and supervisors belonging to the specialisation, facilitates joint academic work. - actively participates in compiling submissions for meetings required in the process of the doctoral programme (comprehensive examination, discussion of the thesis proposal, defence of the dissertation), and in approving them.

+- e) organises research forums for the PhD students belonging to the specialisation, in cooperation with the relevant institute; - f) gives an opinion on the applications and requests of PhD students belonging to the given specialisation, approves the evaluation of research undertaken during the semester.

 If the Head of Specialisation is not a voting member of the Council of Doctoral School, he/she participates in the meetings of the Council of Doctoral School in an advisory capacity.
-The Head of Specialisation is assisted by a secretary of specialisation who has an academic degree and is an employee of the University.
+The Head of Specialisation may be assisted by a secretary of specialisation who has an academic degree and is an employee of the University.
 The Secretary of Specialisation is entrusted by the Head of Specialisation.
-The primary responsibility of the Secretary of Specialisation is to liaise with the Head of Doctoral School, the Programme Directors, the Secretarial Assistant, and efficiently carry out the organisational tasks relevant to the specialisation.
+The primary responsibility of the Secretary of Specialisation is to liaise with the Head of Doctoral School, the Programme Directors, the Coordinator, and to efficiently carry out the organisational tasks relevant to the specialisation.